NREL/ReEDS-2.0/README.md

 **Tip:** Once one ReEDS repository has been set up on a system, simply copy `.bashrc` from that repository into any other ReEDS repositories that exist on the system and presto!
 No more waiting for `windows_setup.sh` to run before using fresh repositories.

-5. `windows_setup.sh` will prompt the user to indicate which GAMS installation to use with ReEDS.
-The user **must** select a GAMS version later than 30.3.
+5. If there are more than one GAMS instalations on the machine, `windows_setup.sh` will prompt the user to indicate which GAMS installation to use with ReEDS.
+Be sure to indicate the menu number of the desired GAMS installation (not the version number itself).
+NREL has only confirmed compatibilty with GAMS version 30.3.

 Once `windows_setup.sh` completes, the ReEDS repository will contain a symbolic link to the GAMS installation with several python packages installed.